SciMed/style-guide/README.md

 * Data needed for all environments, including production, should be in seeds.
 * Other seeds should be kept in the `db/seeds` directory.
 * Rake tasks should be created in the `db:seed` namespace for development data.
-* Use FactoryGirl factories to seed development data.
+* Use FactoryGirl/Bot factories to seed development data.
 * Test the seeds in your test suite, or on CI (based on time).
 * Create a Rails generator that creates a seed file when you create a new model.
 Opt out of creating seeds, instead of opting in.